Learn more about PRISM

 Enter the DepMap portal

-One area that many groups are working on now, and that we hope to bring another dimension to, is modeling the tumor microenvironment.
+PRISM is committed to further developing and improving our cutting-edge screening technologies.
+One area of interest is modeling the tumor microenvironment.
 We know that two-dimensional cell lines are very limited in what answers they can provide and therefore are working hard on new assays to better mimic the tumor microenvironment.
-We are starting to work on 3D spheroid and co-culture assays and are looking for collaborations in these areas.
+We are working on 3D spheroid and co-culture assays.
+Please email us if you are interested in collaborating with us to use the cell lines in novel ways.